UM-KevinHe/survkl/docs/articles/survkl.md

 ![Plot generated in survkl
 vignette](survkl_files/figure-html/unnamed-chunk-12-1.png)

-The solid purple curve shows cross-validated loss as a function of η (lower values indicate better predictive performance).
-The green dotted horizontal line represents the internal baseline, corresponding to η = 0 (the model that does not borrow any external information).
-This visualization makes it easy to assess whether external information improves prediction.
-If the purple curve drops below the green line, then borrowing external information (i.e., using η \> 0) leads to better predictive performance.
+The solid purple curve displays the cross-validated loss across different values of `eta`.
+The green dotted horizontal line marks the internal baseline at `eta` = 0, representing the model that does not incorporate external information.
+The vertical dashed orange line indicates the optimal `eta` value, where the cross-validated loss is minimized.

+A comparison between the purple curve and the green baseline shows whether borrowing external information improves prediction performance.
+Whenever the purple curve falls below the green line, using external information (`eta` \> 0) yields better predictive accuracy than relying solely on the internal model.

 ### High-Dimensional Integration (Ridge, Elastic Net, and LASSO)